Food Services Personel

 Jenelle Himmelreich, Director of Food and Nutrition Services, Intermediate School,

-Deb Layser, Assistant to Director of Food Services, Middle School Manager
+Deb Layser, Assistant Director and High School Manager ext.
+20532

 As part of the National School Lunch Program, due to having no nutritional value, bottled water will not be part of your student's meal choice.
 Bottled water will be offered as an ala carte option in all school buildings.